 A Foundation for the Future

 Community involvement has long been a part of Pacific Life’s DNA.
-The company reinforced its commitment to charitable giving in December 1984 with the $3 million endowment of the Pacific Mutual Foundation.
+The company reinforced its commitment to charitable giving in December 1984 with an initial $3 million endowment of the Pacific Mutual Foundation.

 The Foundation was created by Chairman and CEO Walter Gerken and SVP of Public Affairs Bob Haskell to formalize the donations that Pacific Mutual was already giving to the community.
 “It made it more professional than it had ever been before,” Haskell said.